 Further adding to the confusion Chris Seeger in his class action notice advised players that, “You do not have to hire your own attorney,” and at least one NFL team advised players not to hire private counsel.
 Furthermore it was represented to the players that the claims process would be simple enough for a neurologically impaired person to navigate.
 As a result, many players fired their attorneys.
 Others who weren’t quite ready to go it alone shopped around and found an attorney who charged lower fees than the counsel they had originally retained.
-Still others were poached from the lawyer they started with by unscrupulous attorneys who though there was easy money to be made.
+Still, others were poached from the lawyer they started with by unscrupulous attorneys who thought there was easy money to be made.
 Many firms, in order to retain their clients, and in view of reduced risk after the settlement was agreed to, reduced their original contingency fees.

 While much has been said questioning neurocognitively impaired players being able to comprehend the pitches of predatory lenders, much less has been said regarding the challenges of these same neurocognitively impaired men to be able to make sense of attorney fees in light of the chaos involved.

-Later in the process Seeger presented his proposed fee allocations in a lodestar and multiplier format which sought the lion’s share of $70.4 million of the $112.5 million of the common benefit for his own firm, leaving the remaining $42.1 million to be divided among the other 23 firms.
-In doing so, he discounted the contributions of the lawyers who initiated the early lawsuits and put the legal strategies in place, as well as those who sought to bring positive media to the players’ plight, and those who worked to inform the retired NFL community about the settlement; in other words, the groundwork that would force the NFL to settle after Seeger spent only ten days in formal negotiation with the League was considered trivial by Mr. Seeger.
+Later in the process, Seeger presented his proposed fee allocations in a lodestar and multiplier format which sought the lion’s share of $70.4 million of the $112.5 million of the common benefit for his own firm, leaving the remaining $42.1 million to be divided among the other 23 firms.
+In doing so, he discounted the contributions of the lawyers who initiated the early lawsuits and put the legal strategies in place, as well as those who sought to bring positive media to the players’ plight, and those who worked to inform the retired NFL community about the settlement; in other words, the groundwork that would force the NFL to settle after Seeger spent only ten days informal negotiation with the League was considered trivial by Mr. Seeger.

 Seeger’s fee allocation proposal gave most of these firms a multiplier of “1” which would be a break-even point for the expenses and labor they submitted; four firms were given a “.75” multiplier which means that they will lose 25% of their investment in work for the case, leaving all of them still dependent on individual contingency fees should they hope to turn any profit from the years of work invested.
 This is in stark contrast to the 3.85 multiplier that he assigned his own firm.